llorenspujol/linkedin-jobs-scraper/README.md

 # LinkedIn Jobs Scraper

 LinkedIn Jobs Scraper is a Node.js project that uses Puppeteer and RxJS to retrieve job listings from LinkedIn web pages.
-It provides a convenient way to gather job data for analysis or monitoring job postings on LinkedIn.

 > IMPORTANT: Web scraping can frequently violate the terms of service of a website.
 Always review and respect a website's robots.txt file and its Terms of Service.
 In this instance, this code should be used ONLY for teaching and hobby purposes.
 LinkedIn specifically prohibits any data extraction from its website; you can read more here: https://www.linkedin.com/legal/crawling-terms.

 ## Features

-- Retrieve job listings from LinkedIn web pages.
+- Retrieves job listings from LinkedIn web pages.
-- Easily filter and extract job details, such as job title, company, location, and more.
+- Supports any list of search parameters with searchText and locationText.
+- Utilizes Puppeteer.
-- Utilizes Puppeteer for headless browsing and RxJS for handling asynchronous operations efficiently.
+- Utilizes RxJS Observables for improved composition and enhanced error handling.
+- Saves the scraped data as JSON in an auto-generated `/data` folder

 ## Installation